 Me: Thank you for what you do.
 How are you holding up?

 ER: Thanks.
 I’m in full panic mode.
-There’s not enough protective gear at the hospitals.
+There’s not enough protective gear at the hospitals and our medical clinic.
 It’s not that I’m special, but I refuse to use substandard equipment during all of this so that’s going to leave me (an asthmatic) with very few choices soon.

 Me: I hope they get you guys some more protective gear.